 While it is quite expensive to retrofit your home against every possibility, you can reinforce it in stages as follows:

--Replace gravel and rock on your front yard with solid materials
+- Replace gravel and rock in your front yard with solid materials

-The best way to get prepared is to write down a hurricane plan for you and your family way ahead of time.
+The best way to get prepared is to write down a hurricane plan for you and your family way ahead of time so you’re never wondering what should you do during a hurricane.
 Also, keep an eye out for any advice from local authorities.
-Otherwise, stay safe and be prepared.
+Otherwise, stay safe and be prepared!